Kengo Miyazono / 宮園健吾

 • (2022) Asian Journal of Philosophy

-Commentary: On Smithies’ Argument from Blindsight [draft]
+Commentary: On Smithies’ argument from blindsight [preprint]

 • (2022) Asian Journal of Philosophy